Protecting information in a parametrically driven hybrid quantum system: Introduction

 A key aspect of working with an ensemble of two-level atoms or spin-$1/2$ particles is that the transition frequencies for each particle may not be identical, a feature known as inhomogeneous broadening.
-Such broadening has the detrimental effect of decohering any information stored or transferred from the ensemble to a coupled cavity, thus limiting the performance of any information processing protocol~\cite{Kurucz2011}.
+Such broadening has the detrimental effect of decohering any information stored or transmitted from the ensemble to a coupled cavity, thus limiting the performance of any information processing protocol~\cite{Kurucz2011}.
 Over the years, several approaches have been proposed and implemented to overcome the effect of inhomogeneous broadening.
-A very natural recourse is the effect of ``cavity protection'', whereby the coupling of the spin-ensemble with the cavity is significantly increased to suppress the decoherence arising due to the broadening \cite{Diniz2011,Putz2014,Krimer2014}.
-A genuine advantage of a spin-ensemble based hybrid system is its operation in the strong-coupling regime, bolstered by the collective coupling strength of a large number of spins~\cite{Kubo2010,Schuster2010, Amsuss2011}.
-However, increasing this coupling further to suppress decoherence may require operational regimes, such as high-Q cavities or increased spin density, which may either be difficult to implement or introduce undesirable spin interactions.
+A natural recourse is the ``cavity protection effect'', whereby the coupling between the spin-ensemble and the cavity is significantly increased to suppress the decoherence arising due to broadening~\cite{Diniz2011,Putz2014,Krimer2014,Sina2018,Sesin2023}.
+Spin-ensemble based hybrid systems already offer the advantage of operating in the strong-coupling regime, due to the enhanced collective coupling strength of a large number of spins~\cite{Kubo2010,Schuster2010, Amsuss2011}.
+However, increasing this coupling further to suppress decoherence may require operational regimes, such as high-Q cavities or increased spin density, which may either be difficult to implement or introduce unwanted spin interactions.
 Other approaches rely on refocusing mechanisms using spin-echo~\cite{Julsgaard2013} or sophisticated engineering of the spectral distribution of the ensemble based on either optimal selection~\cite{Bensky2012}, dynamical decoupling~\cite{Cai2012} or hole-burning~\cite{Krimer2015,Putz2017}.
 While each method has its advantages, they often rely on complex control protocols or challenging experimental schemes to manipulate the spins, which may impede the performance of the hybrid system.